 Model S14i is equipped with an in-line fuel filter between the fuel tank and the fuel pump (low pressure fuel pump).
-Visually inspect the filter periodically and replace the filter yearly.
+Visually inspect the filter periodically, and replace the filter yearly or when contamination is suspected or found in the fuel.